lm3nitro/Projects/Penetration Testing/MITM/Bettercap.md

 ### Scope:

 In this scenario, the attacker and the target host are connected to the same network via a switch, which is also connected to a firewall.
 The switch has port mirroring enabled to monitor all network traffic.
 The attacker will use Bettercap to perform both an ARP spoofing and DNS spoofing attack, poisoning the ARP cache of both the target host and the gateway (firewall), tricking them into routing traffic through the attacker’s machine.
 With the attacker positioned as a "man-in-the-middle," the attacker will initiate the DNS spoofing attack, intercepting DNS requests from the target and redirecting them to malicious or fake websites.
 As the attack unfolds, the switch’s port mirroring will be connected to a PC running Wireshark capturing all network traffic for analysis, providing detailed insights into the ARP cache manipulation and DNS spoofing.
-THis behavior will also be captured and monitored in the pfSense firewall.
+This behavior will also be captured and monitored in the pfSense firewall.

 ### Tools and Technology:
 Bettercap, Wireshark, Wireshark, Win10, Apache 2, and pfSense